kkatayama/ctf_class/crypto/haxor/README.md

 #Encrypted flag: dac6cc1689dd6b3e516ae082d9430510
 ```
 From the file, we see that the `KEY_LENGTH` is `3`, the `BLOCK_LENGTH`
-is `16`, and two encrypted messages, one of which we have the known plaintext `34e78a7b71641230f76bbdb6081a2a87 = b"permutations yo!"` .
+is `16`, and two encrypted messages, one of which we have the known plaintext `34e78a7b71641230f76bbdb6081a2a87 = b"permutations yo!"`.
+Our task for this challenge is to decrypt the `Encrypted flag`.

 ### Having fun with the cipher
 To gain a better understanding of the encryption algorithm, I fed the cipher a simple key of `000` and the plaintext `'UDCTF{' + 'a'*9 + '}'`.
 Then adjusted the key to `001` with the same plaintext to see what changed.